Skip to content

 1 Fudim M et al. J Am Heart Assoc.
 2017 Aug 17;6(8)

-The Axon Ablation System is an investigational device and is not currently approved for clinical use in any geography.
+The Satera Ablation System is an investigational device and is not currently approved for clinical use in any geography.

 CAUTION – Investigational Device.
 Limited by Federal (or United States) law to Investigational Use.